-If you will be studying in the Faculty of Arts and Social Sciences, then you might want to consider linguistics, philosophy, sociology, anthropology.
+If you will be studying in the Faculty of Arts and Social Sciences, then you might want to consider linguistics, philosophy, sociology or anthropology.

 Note that regardless of which Faculty you study in, the psychology you study is exactly the same.

-The Graduate Diploma in Psychology (GDP) enables graduates to complete a major in psychology without having to complete another undergraduate degree.
+The Graduate Diploma in Psychology (GDP) enables graduates to complete the psychology program without having to complete another undergraduate degree.
 On successful completion of the GDP, graduates may be eligible to apply for entry to a fourth year of study in psychology.

 More information about the Graduate Diploma of Psychology here.

 Psychologists work in a variety of fields concerned with human behaviour and mental processes.
 When people think of a psychologist, they commonly picture someone who is involved with the diagnosis, treatment, and prevention of mental illness.
 While this aspect of psychology, known as clinical psychology, is an important one, it is only one of many aspects of a very diverse discipline.
 There are many other areas where psychologists apply their knowledge of human behaviour and mental processes.
 For example, organisational psychologists might work on developing selection procedures for employment or to apply their knowledge about psychology to improve organisational culture.
 Forensic psychologists might work on reducing rates of re-offending by prisoners, whereas health psychologists might work on developing strategies to increase healthy dietary habits.
 Sports psychologists might use psychological techniques to improve performance of athletes.